 Pharmacotherapeutic Group: Antivirals for systemic use

-Celsentri, in combination with other antiretroviral medicinal products, is indicated for treatment-experienced adult patients infected with only CCR5-tropic HIV-1 detectable.
+Celsentri, in combination with other antiretroviral medicinal products, is indicated for treatment experienced adults, adolescents and children of 2 years of age and older and weighing at least 10 kg infected with only CCR5-tropic HIV-1 detectable

-Celsentri is used to treat adults who are infected with human immunodeficiency virus type 1 (HIV 1), a virus that causes acquired immune deficiency syndrome (AIDS).
+Celsentri is an HIV medicine used to treat patients from 2 years of age and weighing at least 10 kg who are infected with human immunodeficiency virus type 1 (HIV-1), a virus that causes acquired immune deficiency syndrome (AIDS).

-Celsentri is used in combination with other anti-HIV medicines, and only in patients who have been treated for HIV infection before and only when the HIV 1 they are infected with is ‘CCR5-tropic’, which is determined by a blood test.
+Celsentri is used in combination with other HIV medicines, and only in patients who have been treated for HIV infection before and only when the HIV-1 they are infected with is ‘CCR5-tropic’, which is determined by a blood test.
 This means that the virus, when infecting a cell, attaches to a specific protein called CCR5 on the surface of the cell.

 How is Celsentri used?

-Treatment with Celsentri should be started by a doctor who has experience in the management of HIV infection.
-Before treatment, the doctor must check that the patient’s blood only shows infection with CCR5-tropic virus, using a newly drawn blood sample and a reliable ‘tropism test’.
+Celsentri can only be obtained with a prescription and treatment should be started by a doctor who has experience in the management of HIV infection.
+Before treatment, the doctor must check that the patient’s blood only shows infection with CCR5-tropic virus.

 How does Celsentri work?

-Celsentri does not cure HIV infection or AIDS, but it may delay the damage to the immune system and the development of infections and diseases associated with AIDS.
+Celsentri does not cure HIV infection or AIDS, but it may hold off the damage to the immune system and the development of infections and diseases associated with AIDS.

-The most common side effects with Celsentri (seen in between one and 10 patient in 100) are nausea (feeling sick), diarrhoea, fatigue (tiredness) and headache.
+The most common side effects with Celsentri (which may affect up to 1 in 10 people) are nausea (feeling sick), diarrhoea, fatigue (tiredness) and headache.
 For the full list of all side effects reported with Celsentri, see the package leaflet.

-The CHMP decided that Celsentri’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) therefore decided that Celsentri’s benefits are greater than its risks and recommended that it be given marketing authorisation.